 # Build just the library. make lib # Build and execute tests.
 Also builds the library if necessary. make tests # Build Doxygen documentation. make docs # Does all of the above. make

-Platform-specific instructions and advice
+Platform-specific instructions and advice are available:

 See the introduction for an overview of library conventions.

 API documentation is built into the